 HFCA prepares students for the jobs of tomorrow by focusing on:

-- Life Skills--HFCA intentionally focuses on building relationship or life skills that foster communication, collaboration and conflict resolution through our use of teamwork and restorative practices.
+- Life Skills--HFCA intentionally focuses on building relationships or life skills that foster communication, collaboration, and conflict resolution through our use of teamwork and restorative practices.

 - Our authorization as an International Baccalaureate (IB) World School allows us to improve our curriculum and incorporate educational best practices from a range of international resources.
 We have access to world-class, research-based publications and teaching materials and the opportunity to participate in worldwide online forums with other IB practitioners.